opencast/opencast-docker/README.md

 # Images

 Opencast comes in different distributions.
-For each of the official distributions there is a specific Docker image.
+For each of the official distributions, there is a specific Docker image.
 Each version is tagged.
-For example the full image name containing the `admin` distribution at version `8.5` is `quay.io/opencast/admin:8.5`.
+For example, the full image name containing the `admin` distribution at version `8.5` is `quay.io/opencast/admin:8.5`.
 Leaving the version out will install the latest one.

 ## `allinone`

 This image contains all Opencast modules necessary to run a full Opencast installation.
 It's useful for small and local test setups.
-If you however want to run Opencast in a distributed fashion, you probably should use a combination of `admin`, `worker` and `presentation` containers.
+If you, however, want to run Opencast in a distributed fashion, you probably should use a combination of `admin`, `worker` and `presentation` containers.

 ## `admin`, `adminpresentation`, `ingest`, `presentation` and `worker`,